Rules for Hosting a Compliant Medicare Educational Event

 ● ● ●

-Medicare beneficiaries need your expertise, and you need their trust and business.
+Medicare beneficiaries need your knowledge, and you need their trust and business.
 As long as you follow the rules, there’s no reason why you and your clients can’t both benefit this AEP!

-Editor’s Note: This article was originally published in May 2017.
-It has been updated to include information more relevant to the 2024 Annual Enrollment Period.
+Editor’s Note: This post was originally published in May 2017.
+It has been updated to include information more relevant to the 2025 Annual Enrollment Period.

 Share Post